-This website supplements current exhibition presentations and provides a portal for submitting information for upcoming exhibitions.
+This website supplements current exhibition presentations and provides a portal for submitting information for current and upcoming exhibitions.

 If you worked at one of the above foundries, or know someone who did, please send an e-mail to firstname.lastname@example.org.